Who doesn’t want a freshen-up hairstyle with an illusion of volume?

 You may be wondering that how does your hair looks so manageable, better texture, and fluffy after your trip to your stylist?
 Well, the answer is, various layers and layered haircuts.

-Different types of layers create different types of look for different types of hair.
+Different types of layers create different types of looks for different types of hair.
 You need to identify your hair and what look suits you the best and then choose the type of layer cut accordingly.

 Here are some different types of layer cuts –